-The condensed consolidated statements of operations for the twelve and twenty-four weeks ended May 9, 2008, and May 11, 2007, the condensed consolidated balance sheet as of May 9, 2008, the condensed consolidated statements of cash flows for the twenty-four weeks ended May 9, 2008, and May 11, 2007, and the condensed consolidated statement of shareholders' equity for the twenty-four weeks ended May 9, 2008, are unaudited.
+The condensed consolidated statements of operations for sixteen and forty weeks ended August 29, 2008, and August 31, 2007, the condensed consolidated balance sheet as of August 29, 2008, the condensed consolidated statements of cash flows for the forty weeks ended August 29, 2008, and August 31, 2007, and the condensed consolidated statement of shareholders' equity for the forty weeks ended August 29, 2008, are unaudited.
 The November 24, 2007 consolidated balance sheet is derived from CRA's audited consolidated financial statements included in its Annual Report on Form 10-K as of that date.
 In the opinion of management, these statements include all adjustments necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.